-At its 14th meeting held from 29 April to 10 May 2019, the COP adopted amendments to Annexes II, VIII, and IX to the Convention with the objectives of enhancing the control of the transboundary movements of plastic waste and clarifying the scope of the Convention as it applies to such waste.
+At its 14th meeting (May 2019), the COP adopted amendments to Annexes II, VIII, and IX to the Convention with the objectives of enhancing the control of the transboundary movements of plastic waste and clarifying the scope of the Convention as it applies to such waste.
 These amendments entered into force on 1 January 2021.
 Through the "Plastic Waste Amendments", the Annexes to the Convention specify the new categories of plastic waste that will be subject to the Convention's control procedure for transboundary movements, but also stipulate provisions pertaining to waste minimization as well as to the environmentally sound management of wastes.
 To assist Parties in implementing the provisions related to the new amendments, COP 14 adopted several other decisions, including decision BC-14/13, initiating further actions to address plastic waste under the Convention.
-Specifically, through decision BC-

-Decisions BC-14/9 on cooperation with the World Customs Organization on the Harmonized Commodity Description and Coding System, BC-14/10 on national reporting, BC-14/18 on technical assistance, BC-14/19 on the Basel Convention Partnership Programme, BC-14/21 on international 14/13, the COP established the Global Partnership on Plastic Waste aimed at promoting the environmentally sound management of plastic waste and preventing their generation.
+Specifically, through decision BC-14/13, the COP established the Global Partnership on Plastic Waste aimed at promoting the environmentally sound management of plastic waste and preventing their generation.
 Through that same decision, the COP also requested the updating of technical guidelines on the identification of and environmentally sound management of plastic waste as well as the inclusion of consideration related to plastic waste into the current process for the review of the Annexes to the Convention.